Build system options in 2019

 One thing that came up from this was if these would correctly handle the tabs vs spaces distinction in Makefiles.
-As it turns out this tabs vs spaces thing is one of the things that I despise about the Makefile format.
-Having things that are semantically different that render in an indistinguishable way is a poor design choice.
+As it turns out this tabs vs spaces thing is one of the things that I despise about the Makefile format since having important semantically differences represented in text that renders in a visually indistinguishable way is a poor design choice.
 Thankfully tooling exists that will parse and syntax highlight/format Makefiles correctly and this reduces that pain of that design mistake somewhat.
 But as I was explaining at the lunch this actually isn't my biggest issue with Makefiles and that's why I prefer some other options these days.
 Given that it's 2019 here's a list of some alternatives to Make that you may want to consider:

 - Tup super fast

 - SCons Python based and can be extended

 - Ninja useful if you are creating your own build system